 The court noted that, in Pearson v.
 Commissioner, 149 T.C.
 424 (11/29/17), a majority of the court had held that internet-purchased postage may qualify as a postmark not made by the U.S. Postal Service under § 7502(b).
 Because the envelope with the taxpayer's petition bore a private postmark of March 6, 2018, and later U.S. Postal Service postmarks, the court gave effect to the U.S. Postal Service postmarks.
 Because both of the U.S. Postal Service postmarks were dated after the last day of the 90-day period for filing a petition with the Tax Court, the court granted the government's motion to dismiss for lack of jurisdiction.
-The court further held that, even if it were to give effect to the March 6 date of the private postmark, it would still have to dismiss for lack of jurisdiction because, under Reg. § 301.7502-1(c)(1)(iii)(B)(1)(ii), in order to treat the date on a private postmark as the date of mailing for purposes of the timely-mailed-is-timely-filed rule, the item must have been received by the relevant agency not later than the time when a properly addressed and mailed envelope sent by the same class of mail would ordinarily be received if it were postmarked at the same point of origin by the U.S. Postal Service.
+The court further held that, even if it were to give effect to the March 6 date of the private postmark, it would still have to dismiss for lack of jurisdiction because, under Reg. § 301.7502-1(c)(1)(iii)(B)(1)(ii), in order to treat the date on a private postmark as the date of mailing for purposes of the timely-mailed-is-timely-filed rule, the item must have been received by the same class of mail would ordinarily be received if it were postmarked at the same point of origin by the U.S. Postal Service.
 In this case, the court noted, "[a]ccording to USPS delivery standards, an item sent by First Class mail from Detroit should arrive in Washington, D.C., in three days," but the taxpayer's petition had arrived twenty days after the date of the private postmark.